rpy2/rpy2/doc/source/rinterface.rst

 all parameters in R are passed in the order they are in the call (no matter whether the parameter is named or not), while in Python only parameters without a name are passed in order.
-Using the class :class:`ArgsDict` in the module :mod:`rpy2.rlike.container` permits calling a function the same way it would in R. For example::
+Using the class :class:`ArgsDict` in the module :mod:`rpy2.rlike.container`, together with the method :meth:`rcall`, permits calling a function the same way it would in R. For example::

    import rpy2.rlike.container as rpc